julianpiaggio/BaSP-A2022-Etapa-1/README.md

 ### Week 4 🕐
 In week 4 we work on responsive design to shape the landing page in different dimensions, allowing to have 3 specific views giving mobile, tablet and desktop.
 We worked with flexbox, which allowed us to mold the elements in a broader, more complete and verbose way than with css.

+### Week 5 🕐
+In week 5 we work with the principles of javascript.
+We start to create variables, the types of variables there are and the use of properties such as toUpperCasa, subString, etc. We did practical exercises on functions.

 ### Download
 If you like our way of working and you are interested in replicating it, what you have to do is clone this remote repository on github.
-Link https://github.com/julianpiaggio/BaSP-A2022-Etapa-1.git
+Link https://julianpiaggio.github.io/BaSP-A2022-Etapa-1/Semana-04/index.html